zhenglisec/old_page/_pages/about.md

 ## Research Interests

-My general research interest is Trustworthy Machine Learning (Privacy, Security, and Safety); Most of my work has concentrated on analyzing the vulnerability of machine learning models to various attacks, e.g., privacy attacks (MIA and AIA)), backdoor attacks and data poison attacks.
+My general research interest is Trustworthy Machine Learning (Privacy, Security, and Safety).
+Most of my work has concentrated on analyzing the vulnerability of machine learning models to various attacks, e.g., privacy attacks (MIA and AIA)), backdoor attacks, and data poison attacks.
+I am also interested in providing technical solutions against unethical AI systems.

 ## Experiences & Education